McCormick County, South Carolina

 - 2000s - Tourism becomes a significant industry in McCormick County due to its proximity to several state parks and recreational areas.

-This timeline provides a condensed summary of the historical journey of McCormick County, South Carolina.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of McCormick County, South Carolina.